 During segregation, black high school football teams in Texas were virtually ignored, despite their incredible levels of success.
-Now, a new book is finally help give them the recognition that they deserve.
+Now, a new book is finally helping give them the recognition that they deserve.

 The term ‘Friday night lights’ refers to game day during the football season.
 Traditionally, high school games are played at the end of the working week, where an expectant and demanding local crowd see whether their potential teen heroes can live up to the hype.
 Can a nervous 17-year-old running-back perform under ‘Friday night lights’.